-Perched midway along Normandy's Alabaster Coast, Étretat might look like a spot not worth the detour.
-However, its end-of-the-world site on the Atlantic coast, its spectacular stone formations famously immortalized in paint by the Impressionists, and the village itself—a Fisher-Price toy village lined with houses covered with picturesque 19th-century sculpted figural carvings—all add up to one of France's most amazing, unforgettable destinations.
-No matter there are no museums there—the entire village could be a museum exhibit.
+Midway along Normandy's Alabaster Coast, Étretat might not at first seem worthy of a detour.
+However, its end-of-the-world location, its spectacular stone formations famously immortalized by the Impressionists, and the community itself—a Fisher-Price toy town lined with houses covered in picturesque 19th-century figural carvings—all add up to one of France's most unforgettable destinations.
+No matter there are no museums there—Étretat itself could be an exhibit.

 Étretat at a Glance